-If you're worried about how much to spend on your spooky attire for trick or treating and partying this year, consider spending all your ability points on illusion and creativity instead.
-Angelskimi and BoxBox came into the HyperX office to take on the Budget Cosplay Challenge and prove that you don't need to spend hundreds of dollars on authentic merch for the perfect costume this Halloween.
+If you're worried about how much to spend on your spooky attire for trick or treating and socially-distanced Zoom partying this year, consider spending all your ability points on illusion and creativity instead.
+Angelskimi and BoxBox entered the HyperX office last year to take on the Budget Cosplay Challenge and prove that you don't need to spend hundreds of dollars on authentic merch for the perfect costume this Halloween.

 How to make the perfect budget cosplay for Halloween

 When you've forgotten to prep your costume before the party and are working under time pressure, or trying to save money to spend on candy/games, you need to focus your efforts.
 Picking out one or two features that clearly represent your chosen character and then making them well is better than trying to put together an entire ensemble from scratch.
 Figure out what materials you have to work with, how they can be best turned into a prop or accessory and then using anything you might already have in your wardrobe to fill in the gaps is the best way to cosplay on a budget.

 When you've decided on what you want to be, and you've worked out what props you can make from the materials you have, see what sort of twist you can put on the character.
 Creativity is inspired by restriction, so when you don't quite have everything you need to create the perfect dracula costume, work out how to spin your take on the vampire king.
 No cape in the closet?
 You can always try making a cape with dollar store supplies, like Kimi did for BoxBox, but maybe your vampire is more modern, so try some fitted caps and a chain.
 No green clothes to complete your Hulk outfit?
 Maybe your Hulk turns blue because of a different radiation source.
 It's all about the deep lore of a backstory.